What Happens When a Merchant Receives a Mastercard Chargeback?

-Each card networks handles the chargeback process differently.
-A detailed understanding of MasterCard chargeback regulations will help a merchant successfully prevent and dispute chargebacks from this particular card network.
+Each card network handles the chargeback process differently.
+A detailed understanding of Mastercard chargeback regulations will help a merchant successfully prevent and dispute chargebacks from this particular card network.

 - First Presentment: The original transaction is processed.

 - First Chargeback: The transaction is disputed by either the cardholder or the issuer.

 - Second Presentment: The merchant submits (re-presents) the transaction again with evidence to contradict the chargeback (this is commonly known as chargeback representment).

 - Arbitration Chargeback: The issuer disputes the representment (known by Visa as a pre-arbitration chargeback).

 - Arbitration: The issuer, cardholder, and merchant are unable to reach an agreement.
 A Mastercard representative arbitrates outside the chargeback process.

 All the major card networks publish their regulations and guidelines for merchant review and use.
 In order to ensure the business is using best practices in credit card transactions, the merchant must be familiar with the requirements of each network.

 Mastercard’s chargeback regulations, outlined in a 570-page guide, can be found here.
 These guidelines are updated regularly, typically in April and October.
 To maintain compliance with the network’s regulations, it is essential for merchants to regularly check for new versions of the guide.

 Compliance with these strict network guidelines is the responsibility of the merchant.